Escaping from Zero Gradient: Revisiting Action-Constrained Reinforcement Learning via Frank-Wolfe Policy Optimization: Experimental Results

 \textbf{Halfcheetah with state-dependent constraints.} In this task, an action is $6$-dimensional and is denoted by $(v_{1},\cdots,v_{6})$.
 We consider a challenging scenario where the constraint is state-dependent.
 Specifically, the imposed constraint is $\sum_{i=1}^{6} |v_i w_i|\leq 20$, where $w_i$ denotes the angular velocity of the $i$-th joint and is part of the state.
 This constraint is meant to capture the limitation of total output power.
-Similar to the other environments, from Figure \ref{fig:Halfcheetah all}(a)-(b), we still observe that NFWPO achieves better sample efficiency than the other baselines and has much fewer constraint violations in the pre-projection actions.
+Similar to the other environments, from Figure \ref{fig:Halfcheetah all}(a)-(b), we still observe that NFWPO achieves better sample efficiency than the other baselines.
+Moreover, NFWPO violates the constraint for only 3\% of the steps while getting the highest return.
+On the other hand, PPO, TRPO, and SAC all violate the constraint for more than 75\% of the steps.
+FOCOPS violates the constraint for about 15\% of the time but only achieves a fairly low return.
+Again, we see that NFWPO outperforms all the baseline methods with much less constraint violation.